kovaltine/pomodoro/README.md

 # Pomodoro Timer

-A pomodoro timer is a tool that I use regularly to focus on my studies.
+A pomodoro timer is a tool that I use regularly to focus on my studies and improve productivity.
 The purpose of this project is to create my own while also using it as an introduction to React.

 # Description